Netherlands–Turkey relations

 Before the Dutch had their own consuls in the Levant, they traded under the French Capitulations of 1569 until they sent Cornelius Haga as a consul to Istanbul in 1611.
 The States-General was responsible for appointing the consul, but the Levant merchants in these cases were closely consulted.
 The poor payment system for the consuls disrupted the potential successes of the relationship between consul and merchant community.
 The merchants requested changing to the Venetian fixed salary payment, but the States-General went against their wishes and tried to find other means of income.
 This posed problems for the Dutch consuls, and there are many reports of cases where consuls exerted their authority over the nations members who did not want to pay consulate and embassy dues.
 Despite internal struggle within the Dutch nation, it had a good relationship with the Ottomans and in 1804 Sultan Selim III (1789–1807) appointed the first resident representative to Amsterdam.

 Turkeye is a village of Sluis, a municipality located in the west of Zeelandic Flanders, in the south-western part of the Netherlands.
 In 1604, Prince Maurits changed the name of the village in Turkeye to thank the Turkish sailors for their support to the Dutch during the battle with the Spaniards in the Dutch War of Independence.

 The history of Turkey and the Netherlands stretches back to the 17th century, when the first representative of the States-General was sent to the Sublime Porte.
 Relations between the two have continued ever since, further cemented by Turkish guest workers in the '60s and '70s, and today by strong economic ties.
+There was a diplomatic crisis between the two countries in 2017.
+After a year of diplomatic crisis, in 2018, the two countries reached an agreement on all issues to normalize their diplomatic relations.

-Both countries are NATO members. the Netherlands is a member of the European Union, Turkey is not a member.
+Both countries are members of the Council of Europe and NATO. the Netherlands is an EU member and Turkey is an EU candidate. the Netherlands opposes Turkey's accession negotiations to the EU, although negotiations have now been suspended.

 Political relations

-Turkey and the Netherlands are both members of the Council of Europe, the North Atlantic Treaty Organization (NATO), the Organisation for Economic Co-operation and Development (OECD), the Organization for Security and Co-operation in Europe (OSCE), the World Trade Organization (WTO) and the Union for the Mediterranean.
-Also the Netherlands is a European Union member and Turkey is a candidate.
+The Netherlands and Turkey are both members of the Council of Europe, the North Atlantic Treaty Organization (NATO), the Organisation for Economic Co-operation and Development (OECD), the Organization for Security and Co-operation in Europe (OSCE), the World Trade Organization (WTO) and the Union for the Mediterranean.

+Patriot missile support

+In January 2013, The Netherlands sent two Patriot missile batteries along with troops to help Turkey defend against the missile threat from Syria.
+This was the third time Dutch Patriot missiles have been deployed in Turkey, after 1991 and 2003, in which they helped against possibile attacks from Iraq.